learn-co-curriculum/dsc-intro-to-sets/README.md

 The collection of all possible outcomes in a certain context or universe is called the **universal set**.
 A universal set is often denoted by $\Omega$.

-Example of a universal set: all the possible outcomes when rolling a dice.
+Example of a universal set: All the possible outcomes when rolling a dice.

 $\Omega = \{1,2,3,4,5,6\}$

 Remember that a universal set is not necessarily all the possible things that have ever existed.
-Typically, a universal set is just all the possible elements within certain bounds, e.g., the set of all countries in the world, the set of all the animal species in the Bronx Zoo,...
+Typically, a universal set is just all the possible elements within certain bounds, e.g., the set of all countries in the world, the set of all the animal species in the Bronx Zoo, etc.

 A universal set can have an infinite number of elements, for example, the set of all real numbers!